grpc-ecosystem/grpc-gateway/docs/docs/tutorials/creating_main.go.md

 # Creating main.go

-Before creating `main.go` file we are assuming that the user has created a `go.mod` with the name `github.com/myuser/myrepo`.
+Before creating `main.go` file we are assuming that the user has created a `go.mod` with the name `github.com/myuser/myrepo` if not refer [Creating go.mod file](introduction.md#creating-gomod-file).
 Then import here is using the path to the generated files in `proto/helloworld` relative to the root of the repository.

 ```go
 package main